Beate Sirota Gordon: Performing arts

-After returning to the United States with her parents, in 1948, Beate Sirota married Lieutenant Joseph Gordon, who had been chief of the interpreter–translator team for the military intelligence section at the Allied Supreme Commander GHQ and was also present for the negotiations on the constitution.
+After returning to the US with her parents in 1948, Beate Sirota married Lieutenant Joseph Gordon, who had been chief of the interpreter–translator team for the military intelligence section at the Allied Supreme Commander GHQ and was also present for the negotiations on the constitution.
 Settling in New York in 1947, she took a number of jobs, including one at Time magazine.
 Gordon eventually returned to her primary interest, the performing arts.
 She had studied ballet, modern, ethnic, and folk dance, as well as piano and drama in Tokyo and at Mills.

 While raising her two young children, she joined the reactivated Japan Society in New York City in 1954 as Director of Student Programs, providing career and job counseling to Japanese students in New York.
 One of the students was Yoko Ono, with whom she maintained a lifelong friendship.
 She also worked with visual artists, arranging exhibits and lecture-demonstrations, including the first American visit of the renowned woodblock artist, Shikō Munakata.
 In 1958 she was appointed the Society's Director of Performing Arts.
 In this capacity she introduced a number of Japanese performing artists to the New York public, helping to develop many careers.
 Among these artists were Toshi Ichiyanagi, now one of Japan's foremost composers and Suzushi Hanayagi, whom she introduced to the theater director Robert Wilson, with whom Hanayagi collaborated on the Knee Plays, and other works.
 In addition, in 1960, Gordon became a consultant to the Asia Society performing arts program, expanding her activities from Japan to the other countries of Asia.

-Gordon was also a consultant and adviser to producers such as Harold Prince for his production of the Stephen Sondheim musical, Pacific Overtures.
+Gordon served as a consultant and adviser to producers such as Harold Prince for his production of the Stephen Sondheim musical, Pacific Overtures.
 In the early 1960s, she was influential in bringing koto music to the attention of Americans by introducing composer Henry Cowell to the great Japanese koto player, Kimio Eto.
 Cowell subsequently wrote a concerto for koto and orchestra for Eto which was presented by Leopold Stokowski and the Philadelphia Orchestra in New York, Philadelphia, and on tour.
 Gordon also produced the first Asian performances at the Lincoln Center for the Performing Arts.